rowby7/Quotaku/README.md

 * User can view a list of saved quotes
 * User can refresh to get a new random quote

-**Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...

-### 2. Screen Archetypes

-- [x] Home Screen(Quote Discovery)
-* 3–5 featured anime cells displayed below the search bar
-  * Each cell shows the anime title and a random quote pulled from that anime
-- [x] Quote Detail Screen
-* Centered quote display showing the full anime quote in large, readable text
-* Anime title and character name shown below the quote

 ### 3. Navigation